NREL/HPC/docs/Documentation/Systems/Vermilion/running.md

 ### Compile and run with Open MPI

-Please note that multi-node Open MPI jobs are not currently functioning properly.
+Please note that multi-node jobs with Open MPI may not function properly.
 If running on multiple nodes is needed, it is advised to use Intel MPI or try to run your jobs on a different system.

 Use the following commands to load the Open MPI modules and compile the test program into an executable named `phost.openmpi`: